 monitoring the customer to ensure that the customer is demonstrating the skills learned; and

-using the resources or tools necessary to assist the customer in securing employment.
+using resources or tools necessary to help the customer secure employment.

-Job placement specialists must make reasonable efforts to ensure that jobs are:

-permanent, rather than temporary or seasonal;

-full-time or the most hours the customer can work; and

-part of an integrated work setting.

-Job placement specialists must make reasonable efforts to ensure that customers are paid:

-at or above the minimum wage; and

-not less than the customary wage that the employer pays for the same or similar work performed by employees who do not have disabilities.

-Job Skills Training assistance that may be needed to ensure that the customer is stable on the job is included in the fee structure for job placement and cannot be billed separately.

-Project SEARCH Job Placement Services cannot be purchased with on-the-job training services, Job Skills Training, Non-bundled Job Placement Services, Bundled Job Placement Services, Work Experience Services and/or Supported Employment.
+Project SEARCH Job Placement Services may not be purchased with on-the-job training services, Job Skills Training, Non-bundled Job Placement Services, Bundled Job Placement Services, Work Experience Services and/or Supported Employment.
+There are times when participation in Work Experience Services benefits a customer after participation in Project SEARCH skills training.
+If this service is needed for a customer to help increase his or her employment opportunities, then a VR3472, Contracted Service Modification Request, is required.
 Job placement specialists are paid once for each benchmark completed by a Project SEARCH customer, even if the customer loses a job after the completion of a benchmark.

-Customers must work a minimum of 30 cumulative calendar days before achieving Benchmark C when the customer changes positions with the employer or obtains employment with another employer prior to achieving Benchmark C.

 A customer's employment is considered cumulative only if any gaps in employment are not caused by the customer's disability.

-Examples of disability-related issues that could cause gaps in employment include:
+Examples of disability-related issues that may cause gaps in employment include:

 hospitalization; and

-the need to manage a medical condition (such as seizures).
+managing a medical condition (such as seizures).

 If a customer loses a job before the 90-day benchmark and the job loss is not due to the disability, the customer's progression within the benchmark freezes.
 When the customer becomes employed again, progression toward completion of the benchmark resumes.